 Laser Eye Surgery Pre and Post Exams

-If you are interested in laser eye surgery, there are several tests that we perform in addition to a comprehensive eye examination that help determine your eligibility.
-This includes a measurement of your eyeglass prescription using cycloplegic eye drops.
-These drops dilate the pupil and relax the focusing system of the eye which helps in assessing refractive error stability.
-Results of your assessment are then forwarded to your recommended laser centre as discussed with your Optometrist.
-The laser centre will then meet with you to further assess your eligibility and discuss surgical options.
+If you are interested in laser eye surgery there are several tests that we perform in addition to a comprehenesive eye examination to help determine your eligibility.
+Corneal thickness (pachymetry) readings and a cycloplegic refraction (drops are used to relax the eyes natural focusing system) are two of these tests.
+Results of you assessment are then forwarded to the laser surgical centre.

 Binocular Vision Training

-Many people believe that 20/20 is perfect vision, but vision is more than just 20/20.
-Remember, we have two eyes and their ability to work together, also known as binocular vision, plays an important role in our ability to see.
+Vision is more than just 20/20.
+We have two eyes and their ability to work together, also known as binocular vision, plays an important role in our ability to see.
 Binocular vision normally starts to develop around four months of age when our eyes align, and both start pointing in the same direction.
 From here we develop other skills such as depth perception, hand-eye coordination, the ability to change our focus, and important skills needed for reading.
 If the development process is interrupted by a high glasses prescription, a large difference between the eyes, or an eye disease then a binocular vision problem can occur in the form of an eye turn and/or poor visual development in one or both eyes.
 Even after normal visual development, binocular vision problems can be acquired later in life after experiencing a traumatic brain injury, uncontrolled systemic health issues, or facial trauma.

 The most obvious symptom of a binocular vision problem is often an eye turn or double vision, but it can also include more subtle hints such as blurred vision, trouble changing or maintaining focus, poor depth perception, eye strain, and difficulty reading.
 In school aged children it is also important to look for clues such as avoidance of reading or near tasks, frequently losing their place or skipping lines, and poor comprehension or remembering what was read.
 All of these could lead to a decrease in school performance.